 12 months of personal and 24 months of business bank statements

 Signed CPA letter stating you are still in business

 Loan program comparison

 Whether you’re an entrepreneur starting out, a freelancer grinding away, or a small business owner — self-employed borrowers need flexible loan options too.
-Run-of-the-mill stated income loans have a considerable number of financial hurdles, from high income to high credit score requirements.
+A run-of-the-mill stated income mortgage has a considerable number of financial hurdles, from high income to high credit score requirements.
 However, bank statement loans provide easier qualifications yet the same benefits and more.
-Consider the bank statement loan program for your next property.
+Look into the bank statement loan program for your next property.

 *As a result of COVID-19, many of the self-employed loan options or non-QM loan options may not be available due to a lack of investors to work with.